ibexa/documentation-developer/docs/guide/permission_use_cases.md

 ![Limited subtree file structure](img/subtree_usability_notes_2.png)

-Note that when a Policy has more than one Limitation, all of them have to apply, or the Policy will not work.
+Note that when a Policy has more than one Limitation, all of them have to apply, or the Policy does not work.
 For example, a `Location` Limitation on Location `1/2` and `Subtree of Location` Limitation on `1/2/55` cannot work together, because no Location can satisfy both those requirements at the same time.
 If you want to combine more than one Limitation with the *or* relation, not *and*, you can split your Policy in two, each with one of these Limitations.

+## Manage Locations

+To add a new Location to a Content item, the Policies required for publishing content are enough.
+To allow the User to remove a Location, you need to grant them the following Policies:

+- `content/remove`
+- `content/manage_locations`

+Hiding and revealing Location requires one more Policy: `content/hide`.

 ## Editorial workflows [[% include 'snippets/experience_badge.md' %]] [[% include 'snippets/commerce_badge.md' %]]